Azure-Samples/ms-identity-javascript-angular-spa-aspnetcore-webapi/README.md

 #### Register the service app (TodoListAPI)

 > [!NOTE]
-> If you would like to authorize users from other tenants to use this application (i.e. multi-tenancy - learn more about [tenancy in Azure AD](https://docs.microsoft.com/azure/active-directory/develop/single-and-multi-tenant-apps)), you may want to *combine* the registration steps for Web API and SPA, so that both the Web API and the SPA uses the **same** Application (client) ID.
-This is not needed for supporting **personal Microsoft accounts**.
+> This sample is **not** configured to be a multi-tenant sample (learn more about [tenancy in Azure AD](https://docs.microsoft.com/azure/active-directory/develop/single-and-multi-tenant-apps)).
+If you would like to authorize users from other tenants to use this application, you may want to review [this tutorial](https://github.com/Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant) first.

 1. Navigate to the Microsoft identity platform for developers [App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) page.
 1. Select **New registration**.